NiklasBille/Thesis/GraphMVP/README.md

     mv datasets/dataset datasets/molecule_datasets
     rm datasets/chem_dataset.zip

+To obtain the correct processed data features we need to re-process the datasets, since they are not processed in the desired way after downloading them.
+Therefore, first run the `noise_experiment/process_datasets.py`

+    python noise_experiment/process_datasets.py

 ## Training
 To run the training script for e.g. lipo, cd into src_regression and run: